Zou Heng: Later archaeological career

 From 1979 to 1994, Zou spent much of his time supervising excavations at the Zhou-era Tianma-Qucun site, in collaboration with the Institute of Archaeology of Shanxi Province.
 Located near Houma, the capital of Jin in the 6th and 5th centuries BCE, he theorized that Tianma-Qucun represented an earlier capital of the state, sparking academic dispute over the proper identification.
 In 1983, he was promoted to a full professorship.
 The same year, he was invited by Chinese-American sinologist Kwang-chih Chang to teach as a Yenching scholar at Harvard University.
 He stayed at Harvard for 8 months, and taught a seminar on Bronze Age China alongside Chang and Chinese University of Hong Kong professor Lin Shoujin.
 During the 1980s, he traveled abroad extensively, and frequently visited collections of early Chinese art in other countries.

 The looting of archaeological sites by armed gangs spread rapidly across China during the late 1980s.
 Zou continued his work at Tianma-Qucun despite frequent death threats from looters, often working as the only official at the site.
 Looting activities continued despite government crackdowns; the nearby Jin royal cemetery at Beizhao was discovered and plundered in 1992, continuing during the subsequent official excavations.
 In 1989, Zou ceased field duties to focus on documenting artifacts recovered from Tianma-Qucun.
 His former student Li Boqian assumed leadership over operations at the site.

 After completing the documentation and periodization of the Tianma-Qucun artifacts, Zou worked from 1994 to 1996 to compile the report for the excavations alongside junior researchers Liu Xu, Sun Hua, and Xu Tianjin.
 He spent most of his time at Peking University's Shang-Zhou archaeology office on the second floor of the Arthur M. Sackler Museum, sleeping on a cot in the office during the workweek.
 He was pressured into retirement by the university in 1996; four years later, the report was published by Science Press in a four-volume work entitled Tianma-Qucun 1980–89, then the largest archaeologist publication ever published in the People's Republic.

 Zou was awarded the National Museum of Asian Art's Shimada Prize in 2001 for his work at Tianma-Qucun, but was unable to attend the award ceremony due to the September 11 attacks.
 In 2003, a large two-volume Festschrift was published in his honor.
-One article within the text, submitted under the name of his son Zou Xiaotian, was found to have been written by Zou Heng himself; the article aggressively criticized rival archaeologist Li Boqian due to his work under the Xia–Shang–Zhou Chronology Project.
+One article within the text, submitted under the name of his son Zou Xiaotian, was found to have been written by Zou Heng himself; the article aggressively criticized Li Boqian due to his work under the Xia–Shang–Zhou Chronology Project.

 Zou was diagnosed with cancer in 2004.
 He published his last article in April 2005, a submission to the Huaxia Kagou criticizing the official interpretations of the Zhengzhou Shang City.
 His health entered a steep decline after attending a conference on the archaeological effects of the South–North Water Transfer Project that October.
 After an unsuccessful operation, he died in Beijing on December 27, 2005.